 Blue Creek Conservation Area

-The Blue Creek Recreation Area / Nona France Park, located on State Route 64 (Waterville Street) near the eastern edge of the Village, was once the location of the Nona France Stone Quarry and consists of 80+ acres of land.
-The Metropolitan Park District owns the land and it abuts the Blue Creek Conservation Area, also owned by the Metroparks.
-The largest of the old stone quarries is located on this property and provides beautiful scenery where many different forms of wildlife can be spotted, including birds, butterflies, deer, fox, raccoons, ducks, geese, etc.
+The stunning Blue Creek Recreation Area / Nona France Park, located on State Route 64 (Waterville Street) near the eastern edge of the Village, was once the location of the Nona France Stone Quarry and consists of 80+ acres of land.
+The Metropolitan Park District owns the land and the abutting Blue Creek Conservation Area.
+The largest of the old stone quarries is located on this property and provides beautiful scenery to spot various wildlife.

 Plenty of wide open space encourages picnickers, practice fields for sports teams, and just plain lounging around!
 Bring a blanket, picnic lunch, and your camera for a great fun-filled day.

 Whitehouse Village Park

-Village Park is the largest and most centrally located.
+Village Park is the largest and most centrally located park in Whitehouse.
 It offers shelterhouses which can be used for special events and family gatherings.
-Reservations are required and can be made by calling Village employees at 419-877-5383.
-This Park also features two separate playground areas, one for older children with climbing equipment, swings, slides, and monkey bars and one suitable for toddler and younger children.
+Make a reservation for you next event at the enclosed shelterhouse by calling Village employees at 419-877-5383.
+This Park also features newly updated park equipment, including swings accessible to all children.
 Recently, pickleball courts were added to the park, and the basketball court was resurfaced.

 The park is bordered on the eastern side by the small Village Quarry.
 This quarry was part of the original stone quarry operated in the late 1800’s and furnished stone for the railroad beds west of the Village.
 The quarries have been operated as the Pray-Hall Quarry, the Whitehouse Stone Company, the Erie Stone Company and the Nona France Stone Quarry.
 Fishing is allowed from waters’ edge or non-motorized boats, but no swimming is allowed in the quarry.
 It serves as a tranquil place to rest, relax and enjoy nature.
-There are two walking/jogging paths surrounding the quarry, one is paved and approximately ½ mile long and the other is a gravel ¼ mile path.
-These are used often by residents and school sports groups.
+Enjoy walking one of the two paths surrounding the quarry.
+These paths are popular, and you’re sure to see a neighbor or two–it’s that kind of town!